sync667/UseTS-AdminBOT/README.md

 - Recording start/stop logging.
 - Recording in all channels or specific one is denied.
 - Move AFK user.
+- Channels names restrictions.
+- Bot help menu.

-* Soon because of waiting for new functions in next Sinusbot version
+(soon*) because of waiting for new functions in next Sinusbot version

 License
 ----